 Anna Tregloan’s work does not fit traditional practice definitions.
 She has an extensive history in contemporary theatre and dance, physical theatre, opera, live-art and installation art and works collaboratively on live and interactive works as well as presenting performed installations, immersive installations, video and photographic works, exhibitions, interventions and participatory practice.
 Presenting through out Australia and internationally she collaborates extensively and also works as a creative producer with other artists and groups.

-Her works are held by the Performing Arts Museum, Victorian Arts Centre and she is an Accredited by the Australian Production Designers Guild.
+Her works are held by the Performing Arts Museum, Victorian Arts Centre and she is Accredited by the Australian Production Designers Guild.

 Anna has been presenting for over 25 years.
 Independently, through her business 'anarko' and with her presenting company "The Association of Optimism".
 While maintaining a unique vision she predominantly works in collaboration with companies, presenters and other artists and often in partnerships that grow over several projects and many years.